When Your Child Has Legg-Calvé-Perthes Disease

 What are the long-term concerns?

 The amount of damage done to the femoral head also affects the outcome.
 If able to heal, it often takes 2 to 3 years for the femoral head to repair.
-In more severe cases, the femoral head dies and collapses.
+In more severe cases, the femoral head dies and collapses, a condition called avascular necrosis.
 If it collapses and loses its round shape, some loss of range of motion and a limp will result.
 Arthritis in the hip joint later in life is also a concern with LCP.
 The healthcare provider can tell you more about your child’s condition.

 Karimi, MT.
 A Comparison of the Effectiveness of Surgical and Nonsurgical Treatment of Legg-Calve-Perthes Disease: A Review of the Literature (2012); pp. s1-s7